genericlady/bestledprices-client/README.md

       the api thus saving us from
       scraping data and speeding
       up development
+- [ ] Add setup instructions to README
+- [ ] Add extra details as necessary to README

 the following will first be stubbed out and done in React before adding to the backend.